kshlsa/fortress/docs/validators/faq.md

 - **Be able to constantly run a correct version of the software:** validators need to make sure that their servers are always online and their private keys are not compromised.

-- **Provide oversight and feedback on correct deployment of community pool funds:** the Torque protocol includes the a governance system for proposals to the facilitate adoption of its currencies.
+- **Provide oversight and feedback on correct deployment of community pool funds:** the Fortress protocol includes the a governance system for proposals to the facilitate adoption of its currencies.
 Validators are expected to hold budget executors to account to provide transparency and efficient use of funds.

 Additionally, validators are expected to be active members of the community.
 They should always be up-to-date with the current state of the ecosystem so that they can easily adapt to any change.

 ### What does staking imply?

-Staking TORQUE can be thought of as a safety deposit on validation activities.
+Staking FORTRESS can be thought of as a safety deposit on validation activities.
 When a validator or a delegator wants to retrieve part or all of their deposit, they send an unbonding transaction.
-Then, TORQUE undergo a *three weeks unbonding period* during which they are liable to being slashed for potential misbehaviors committed by the validator before the unbonding process started.
+Then, FORTRESS undergo a *three weeks unbonding period* during which they are liable to being slashed for potential misbehaviors committed by the validator before the unbonding process started.

 Validators, and by association delegators, receive block provisions, block rewards, and fee rewards.
 If a validator misbehaves, a certain portion of its total stake is slashed (the severity of the penalty depends on the type of misbehavior).
-This means that every user that bonded TORQUE to this validator gets penalized in proportion to its stake.
+This means that every user that bonded FORTRESS to this validator gets penalized in proportion to its stake.
 Delegators are therefore incentivized to delegate to validators that they anticipate will function safely.

-### Can a validator run away with its delegators' TORQUE?
+### Can a validator run away with its delegators' FORTRESS?

 By delegating to a validator, a user delegates staking power.
 The more staking power a validator has, the more weight it has in the consensus and processes.
-This does not mean that the validator has custody of its delegators' TORQUE. *By no means can a validator run away with its delegator's funds*.
+This does not mean that the validator has custody of its delegators' FORTRESS. *By no means can a validator run away with its delegator's funds*.

 Even though delegated funds cannot be stolen by their validators, delegators are still liable if their validators misbehave.
 In such case, each delegators' stake will be partially slashed in proportion to their relative stake.

 ### How often will a validator be chosen to propose the next block?
-Does it go up with the quantity of TORQUE staked?
+Does it go up with the quantity of FORTRESS staked?

 The validator that is selected to mine the next block is called the **proposer**, the "leader" in the consensus for the round.
 Each proposer is selected deterministically, and the frequency of being chosen is equal to the relative total stake (where total stake = self-bonded stake + delegators stake) of the validator.
-For example, if the total bonded stake across all validators is 100 TORQUE, and a validator's total stake is 10 TORQUE, then this validator will be chosen 10% of the time as the proposer.
+For example, if the total bonded stake across all validators is 100 FORTRESS, and a validator's total stake is 10 FORTRESS, then this validator will be chosen 10% of the time as the proposer.

 To understand more about the proposer selection process in Tendermint BFT consensus, read more [in their official docs](https://docs.tendermint.com/master/spec/reactors/consensus/proposer-selection.html).